apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

   message and field number.
 An extension map is generated for every file that defined proto extensions and included as a static global variable.
-It is named based on the proto package, filename, and then ends in `_Extensions`, so the above file would be `Sample_Extensions`.
+It is named based on the proto package, filename, and then ends in `_Extensions`, so the above file is `Sample_Extensions`.
 These maps are then used by the `Message` apis for parsing/merging extension fields in the binary data; if a mapping isn't found, the extension field ends up in the `unknownFields` on the message.